BhagavanMarpadaga/ToDoapp/README.md

 # ToDoapp
-Bilt on MVC architecture using NodeJS, MondoDB used as data source to store user data
+End to end Node JS Appication Built using expressJS as web framework MondoDB used as data source to store user data